William R. Kenan, Jr. Distinguished Professor

 Contact350 Brooks Building

 Samarjit Chakraborty is a William R. Kenan, Jr. Distinguished Professor in the Department of Computer Science.
-From 2008 to 2019, he was a Professor of Electrical Engineering at TU Munich in Germany, where he held the Chair for Real-Time Computer Systems.
-From 2011 – 2016 he also led a research program on embedded systems for electric vehicles at the TUM CREATE Center for Electromobility in Singapore, where he also served as a Scientific Advisor.
-He was an Assistant Professor of Computer Science at the National University of Singapore from 2003 – 2008.
-He obtained his Ph.D. in Electrical Engineering from ETH Zurich in 2003.
-He was the General Chair of Embedded Systems Week (ESWeek) 2011, and the Program Chair of EMSOFT 2009 and SIES 2012, and regularly serves on the TPCs of various conferences on real-time and embedded systems.
-During 2013-2014, he also served on the Executive Committee of DAC, where he started a new track on Automotive Systems and Software along with Anthony Cooprider from the Ford Motor Company.
-He serves on the editorial boards of IEEE Transactions on Computers, ACM Transactions on Cyber-Physical Systems, Leibnitz Transactions on Embedded Systems, Design Automation of Embedded Systems and Springer’s Lecture Notes on Electrical Engineering.
+Prior to coming here he was a professor of Electrical Engineering at the Technical University of Munich in Germany from 2008 – 2019, where he held the Chair of Real-Time Computer Systems.
+From 2011 – 2016 he additionally led a research program on embedded systems for electric vehicles at the TUM CREATE Center for Electromobility in Singapore, where he also served as a Scientific Advisor.
+He was an assistant professor of Computer Science at the National University of Singapore from 2003 – 2008, before joining TUM.
+He obtained his PhD from ETH Zurich in 2003.
+His research interests can be best described as a random walk through various aspects of designing hardware and software for embedded computers.
+He served/s on the editorial boards of the ACM Journal on Autonomous Transportation Systems, IEEE Transactions on Computers, ACM Transactions on Cyber-Physical Systems, Leibniz Transactions on Embedded Systems, Design Automation of Embedded Systems, and Springer’s Lecture Notes on Electrical Engineering.
+He has also served as the General Chair of the Embedded Systems Week (ESWeek), the Program Chair of EMSOFT, and on the executive committee of DAC.
 For his Ph.D. thesis, he received the ETH Medal and the European Design and Automation Association’s Outstanding Doctoral Dissertation Award in 2004.
-In addition, he has received Best Paper and Demo Awards at ISLPED, ICCD, RTCSA, ASP-DAC, EUC, Mobisys, and several Best Paper Award nominations at RTSS, EMSOFT, CODES+ISSS, ECRTS and DAC.
-In addition to funding from several governmental agencies, his work has also been supported by grants from General Motors, Intel, Google, BMW, Audi, Siemens and Bosch.
+In addition, he and his students have received Best Paper and Demo Awards at ISLPED, ICCD, RTCSA, ASP-DAC, EUC, and Mobisys, the 2019 ACM Transactions on Design Automation of Electronic Systems Best Paper Award for their work on automotive security, and the 2021 ACM Transactions on Embedded Computing Systems Best Paper Award for their work on energy modeling of the Bluetooth Low Energy protocol.
+He received the 2023 Humboldt Professorship Award from Germany and is a Fellow of the IEEE.
+In addition to funding from several governmental agencies, his research has also been supported by grants from General Motors, Intel, Google, BMW, Audi, Siemens and Bosch.